Jmarques/vigil/stakeholder_faq.md

 ### Can we reuse any existing code or infrastructure?

-Yes, strategically:

-- **Document templates:** Existing letter and notice templates work with the Generate Document module
+Selectively.
+We're intentionally *not* inheriting the architectural decisions that caused our current problems:

-- **Mailing infrastructure:** Vigil's Send Correspondence module integrates with our existing mail vendor APIs
+- **Mailing infrastructure:** Vigil's Send Correspondence module integrates with our existing mail vendor (Cathedral) via their API
-- **Database:** Vigil reads from and writes to the existing violation database—no data migration required
-- **Authentication/authorization:** Leverages existing identity infrastructure
+- **Authentication/authorization:** Leverages existing SSO infrastructure through Microsoft Azure

-What we *didn't* reuse: the rigid, hardcoded workflow logic that's the source of our current problems.
-That's the part we replaced, not rebuilt.
+**What we're deliberately leaving behind:**

+- **Database schema:** We're building a new schema designed for workflow flexibility, not preserving the existing MySQL structure that bakes in rigid assumptions.
+We're also moving to a database-per-state architecture for better isolation and scalability.
+- **Document templates:** The current templates are locked in inDesign files on an external XMPie server managed by contractors—inaccessible to both users and developers.
+Vigil uses a new templating approach that puts control back in-house.

+This is a feature, not a limitation.
+The goal isn't to preserve everything—it's to preserve what works and replace what doesn't.

 ---